railwayapp/docs/src/docs/tutorials/set-up-a-tailscale-subnet-router.md

     Put in a description and leave all other settings as the default.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1724349121/docs/tutorials/tailscale-subnet-router/generate_auth_key_oxqr8m.png"
-alt=""
-layout="responsive"
-width={602} height={855} quality={100} />
+alt="screenshot of the generate auth key modal in tailscale" layout="responsive" width={602} height={855} quality={100} />

 - Click **Generate key**.

-    Tailscale will now show you the newly generated auth key, be sure to copy it down.
+    Tailscale will now show you the newly generated auth key, **be sure to copy it down**.

 - Click **Done**.

 ## 2. Configure Split DNS

-Without our nameserver properly configured on Tailscale we would not be able to do a local DNS lookup for our private domains.
+Without properly configuring our nameserver on Tailscale, we wouldn't be able to perform local DNS lookups for our private domains.

 - Open the <a href="https://login.tailscale.com/admin/dns" target="_blank">DNS</a> page.

-- Under the **Nameservers** Header, click **Add Nameserver** -> Click **Custom**.
+- Under the **Nameservers** Header, click **Add Nameserver** → Click **Custom**.

-    This is where we will tell Tailscale how to route the DNS lookups for our `railway.internal` domains.
+    This is where we'll tell Tailscale how to route the DNS lookups for our `railway.internal` domains.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1724349122/docs/tutorials/tailscale-subnet-router/tailscale_nameservers_en8oma.png"
-alt=""
-layout="responsive"
-width={813} height={683} quality={100} />
+alt="screenshot of the nameservers dropdown in tailscale" layout="responsive" width={813} height={683} quality={100} />